huzaifa-kzk/Beginner-Python-Programs/README.md

 # Beginner-Python-Programs
-Will be placing python program which I learnt as a beginner in python.
+Will be placing python programs which I learnt as a beginner in python.